Brucephalus/Textbooks/Mage.md

 # Level 1: Innate Spellcasting
 You gain the ability to cast spells.

 ***Cantrips.*** You know two qualifying cantrips of your choice.
-A qualifying cantrip deals no damage.
+A qualifying cantrip deals no damage or has a casting time of 1 Bonus Action.
 Whenever you gain a Mage level, you can replace one of your cantrips from this feature with another qualifying cantrip of your choice.
-When you reach Mage levels 4, 10, and 14, you learn another qualifying cantrip of your choice, as shown in the Cantrips column of the Mage Features table.
+When you reach Mage levels 4, you learn another qualifying cantrip of your choice, as shown in the Cantrips column of the Mage Features table.

 ***Spell Charges.*** A mage uses spell charges instead of spell slots to fuel spells.
 You gain a pool of spell charges.
 You expend a number of spell charges to cast a spell at a level equal to the number of spell charges expended.
 You can’t reduce your spell charge total to less than 0, and you regain all spent spell charges when you finish a long rest.
 The Mage Features table shows how many spell charges you have to cast spells of levels 1—5.
 The table also shows the maximum level of those spells.
 Even though you might have enough charges to cast a spell above this maximum, you can’t do so.